karol-jurzec/snn-generator/readme.md

 # SpikeEdge Runtime

-A C-based runtime for inference of Spiking Neural Networks (SNNs) trained in SNNTorch.
+A lightweight C-based runtime for efficient inference of Spiking Neural Networks (SNNs) trained in SNNTorch.
 SpikeEdge enables deployment of trained SNN models on resource-constrained embedded devices.

 ## Overview